All Episodes

 Look what they produced.

-Anyway, anyway, so you know, and I'm getting on everybody's case.
+Anyway, anyway, so, you know, and I'm getting on everybody's case.

-So, you know, I got a lot of shit coming at coming my way, so I figured get out all of this stuff, get it off off my chest here.
+So, you know, I got a lot of shit coming my way.

 Every time I see CW, I love the guy, right?

-You know, he gets all wrapped up when in stuff and then cites some authority that ain't, and you've got to be really careful about that kind of stuff, or not, you know, he really doesn't.
+You know, he gets all wrapped up in stuff and then cites some authority that ain't.

 He doesn't have to be careful about any of it.

-David Wilcock certainly isn't careful.
+David Wilcox certainly isn't careful.

-He's a best-selling author, maybe technically in the sense of you know, he met some metric somewhere, but if you've ever tried to read his books, you know that he's not a good educator, uh, can't think clearly, seems to have cut and paste vast quantities of this stuff without ever trying to make the joins.
+But if you've ever tried to read his books, you know that he's not a good educator, can't think clearly, seems to have cut and paste vast quantities of this stuff without ever trying to make the joins.

-I I really rag on David in lots of private conversations because of the conclusions that are brought up in some of his books, right?
+I really rag on David in lots of private conversations because of the conclusions that are brought up in some of his books, right?

 They're all wackadoodle.